merdely/rofi-linkding/README.md

 # User Installation

-1. Download the latest release file
+1. Download the latest release file (1.0 in this example)
 1. Extract package: `tar -xvzf rofi-linkding-1.0.tar.gz`
 1. Change to package directory: `cd rofi-linkding-1.0`
 1. Modify 'config' with your URL & API Key